flatiron-coverage-devsamuelmwangi/Phase-3-SQLAlchemy-Code-Challenge-Restaurants/README.md

 #### Restaurant

-- `Restaurant.fanciest`
+- `Restaurant fanciest(), this method should be a class method`
   - returns _one_ restaurant instance for the restaurant that has the highest price
-- `Restaurant#all_reviews`
+- `Restaurant all_reviews()`
-  - should return an Array of strings with all the reviews for this restaurant formatted as follows:
+  - should return an list of strings with all the reviews for this restaurant formatted as follows:

 ```py